 Does your business have the financial ability to make periodic payments?
 This will be reflected in your annual revenues and cash flow.
 You should expect most lenders to ask for at least three months of your business bank account records to confirm that you have a consistent cash flow.

 Does the business, and the business owner, have a good track record of servicing debt and otherwise meeting its financial obligations?
 Lenders look at your credit profile for this.
 How long have you been in business, and what does your credit history look like?
 The FICO SBSS score takes into account your personal history.
 It also considers your business history and sheds light on how you’ve serviced debt in the past.
 They use this information to determine what you’ll likely do in the future based upon what you’ve done in the past.

 - Will you have the means to continue making loan payments if something unexpected happens?
 Many traditional lenders (including the SBA) will require a business case, the resumes of the company principles (if there’s more than one of you), and take your business’ general financial health into account.
 It’s also why lenders require either collateral, a business lien, a personal guarantee, or some combination of all three to secure a business loan.

 The SBSS score allows a lender to take a more holistic approach to evaluate your business’ creditworthiness.
 It does this by looking at a broader view of your personal and business’ financial health.
 This is a good thing for many owners with healthy businesses that might not have a lot of collateral or would have their application rejected for some other reason.

 I agree; your personal credit might not say anything about how your business will meet its loan obligations.
 However, it does say something about you.
-If you have a strong personal credit history, it will be beneficial to your business if your lender is using the FICO SBSS score to evaluate your business credit application.
+If you have a strong personal credit history, it will benefit your business if your lender uses the FICO SBSS score to evaluate your business credit application.